apple/swift-async-algorithms/Guides/Validation.md

 This syntax can be accomplished with a confluence of utilizing some of the advanced features of XCTest, the concurrency runtime, and result builders.
 The diagram as listed flows as if each event that would propagate is an event flowing along a column but also it shows the expression progressed over time; describing each event.

-By utilizing result builders this same function can accommodate more than one input specification for testing things like `merge`.
+By utilizing result builders, this same function can accommodate more than one input specification for testing things like `merge`.

 ```swift
 validate {